doefom/wp-eloquent/README.md

 ```

 This command will perform the WordPress 5 minute installation just without the UI.
+Usually this command is used after resetting the database to get back to a basic WordPress installation.

 You may adapt the parameters `--url`, `--title`, etc. according to your needs.